Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: VII. Additional Data for symmetric Hall effect on device SW2

-Fig.~\ref{Fig:S2}(a) shows the line plots of the transverse signal measured in device SW2 in the presence of a small perpendicular magnetic field.
-The data show the smooth evolution of the anomalous Hall signal into the classical Hall signal.
-This can be better appreciated from Fig.~\ref{Fig:S2}(b), which is a 2D map of the transverse signal in the $n$-$B$ plane.
+Fig.~\ref{Fig:S1}(b) shows the line plots of the transverse signal measured in device SW2 in the presence of a small perpendicular magnetic field.
+The data show smooth evolution of the time-reversal symmetric Hall effect (at B=0) into the classical Hall signal (to $\mathrm{B\neq0}$).
+This can be better appreciated from Fig.~\ref{Fig:S1}(c), which is a 2D map of the transverse signal in the $n$-$\mathrm{B}$ plane.